sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

     Once you are done designing your process, you may release and deploy your project.

+### Set the agent in unattended mode

+You need to create a matching agent attribute at this step.
+Please follow these steps to create an agent attribute in the tenant to add it to your agent and project: [Agent Management Settings to Execute the Process with an Automation](spa-run-agent-settings)

 ### Release and deploy the business process project